 565 Park Road 40 West, Huntsville, TX 77340 (1 hr 12 minutes from downtown Houston)

 Huntsville State Park is home to Lake Raven, another great place to go swimming near Houston.
 You can swim, fish, and paddle in Lake Raven.
 It’s worth it to note that the swimming area is a bit small and can get crowded.
-There are signs warning about alligators.
-Canoes, kayaks, and paddleboats can be rented here as well.
+Canoes, kayaks, and paddleboats are available for rent.

 Entry is $7 per person above age 13.